-In large bowl, beat 1/2 cup shortening and 1/2 cup butter with electric mixer until light and fluffy.
-Beat in 1 teaspoon vanilla extract.
+In large bowl, beat shortening and butter with electric mixer until light and fluffy.
+Beat in vanilla.

-Gradually add 4 cups sifted powdered sugar, one cup at a time, beating well on medium speed.
+Gradually add sugar, one cup at a time, beating well on medium speed.
 Scrape sides and bottom of bowl often.
 When all sugar has been mixed in, icing will appear dry.

-Gradually add 2 tablespoons of milk; beat at medium speed until light and fluffy.
+Gradually add milk or water; beat at medium speed until light and fluffy.

-Keep bowl covered with a damp cloth until ready to use.
+Keep bowl covered with plastic wrap until ready to use.